 4. Put what you’ve learnt into practice

-Study-leave, revision and exams are tough, there’s no doubt about it – but proper preparation will leave you feeling confident come exam day that you have given it your all.
+Study-leave, revision and exams are tough, there’s no doubt about it – but proper preparation will leave you feeling confident come exam day.